-Child maintenance is financial support towards your child’s everyday living costs.
-This information helps single parents understand the options available to help you decide what arrangement for child maintenance payments is best for you.
+Child maintenance is money towards your child’s everyday living costs from the parent they do not live with.
+This information is to help you decide what arrangement for child maintenance payments is best for you.

 What is child maintenance?

-The parent who doesn’t have the main day-to-day care of their children may have to pay money to the parent looking after the children.
-This is known as child maintenance payments.
+The parent who doesn’t have the main day-to-day care of their children may have to make payments to the parent looking after the children.
+This is known as child maintenance.